jon-harper/OmniBox/Trays/Lower Bay/40mm Fan/readme.md

 ## Overview

-This is a single, half-length tray for adding a lower bay 40mm fan.
+This is a short tray for adding a lower bay 40mm fan.
 Nothing fancy.

 | Field                 | Description               |
 |-----------------------|---------------------------|